FuzzyTrout/Image-filter/PROJECT_REPORT.md

 # Image Filter Studio — Project Report

 **Project Name:** Filtro — Image Filter Studio
-**Date:** January 2025
+**Date:** June 2026
 **Status:** Complete (Backend & Frontend)

 ---

 ## 1. Executive Summary

-This project is a **web-based image filter application** that allows users to upload images and apply 10 different filters to transform them.
+This project is a **web-based image filter application** that allows users to upload images and apply a variety of filters to transform them.
 The application consists of two parts:

-- **Backend:** Python Flask server that processes images using PIL, NumPy, and OpenCV libraries
+- **Backend:** Python Flask server that processes images using PIL (Pillow), with all filter algorithms implemented from scratch in pure Python
 - **Frontend:** Modern web interface (HTML/CSS/JavaScript) with a dark theme and drag-and-drop upload

 Users upload an image, select a filter from a sidebar, click "Apply," and see a before/after comparison.
 They can download the filtered result as a JPEG file.